Student Chapter Resources

 - Posting Events: Review our Event Posting Instructions for submitting events to the ACS website.
 You must post your event to the ACS website prior to receiving funding.

-- Funding and Reimbursement Requests: Instructions available here.
+- Funding and Reimbursement Requests: Review instructions.

 - Use the Event Checklist to plan a successful event.